threadi/wp-personio-integration-light/readme.txt

 * default translations are now also visible in backend

 = 2.3.1 =
+* Added filter to individually prevent our custom the_content filter from being run
 * Fixed reset query after loop
-* Fixed the_content running multiple times